🤔 A very common question I get asked is what foods are ok to eat?.

 So let’s dish the dirt on FATS.
 You have 3 main types of dirty fat.

-Polyunsaturated fats.
 These are your omega 3 and Omega 6.
-Omega 3 from Fish and flax seed and omega 6 from seeds.
-Omega 3 fatty acids are an essential part in brain function, immune function,
+Omega 3 from fish and flax-seed and omega 6 from seeds.
+Omega 3 fatty acids are an essential part of brain function, immune function,

 So what’s the ‘better option’ well the option that has minimal human intervention.

 What other fats have you consumed for the day?
-Have you had a large quantity of saturate fats and non of the mono or poly?
+Have you had a large number of saturated fats and non of the mono or poly?

 Nutrition questions are never as straight forward as which is better, yes or no, good or bad.
 There are always many other factors and conditions to consider.